Realization of tropical curves in abelian surfaces: Deformations to general fibers

 \subsection{Standard tropical curve with two vertices}

-To calculate the obstructions to deforming, we manipulate our tropical curve a bit.
-First, by applying base changes and introducing 2-valent vertices, and further refining the subdivision of the 2-torus we can assume the following: \begin{itemize} \item For every 3-valent vertex, all the neighboring vertices are 2-valent. \item The integral length of the image of any edge is equal to its weight.
-In other words, each edge is modeled on the interval $[0, 1]$ in terms of Definition \ref{def:metric_graph}. \end{itemize} Let $h_s\colon \Gamma_s\setminus V_{\infty}(\Gamma_s)\to \Bbb R^2$ be a tropical curve defined as follows.
-Namely, the connected open graph $\Gamma_s\setminus V_{\infty}(\Gamma_s)$ has two vertices $V_1, V_2$, where $V_1$ is 3-valent and $V_2$ is 2-valent.
-In particular, there is only one bounded edge $E$ connecting $V_1$ and $V_2$.
-All the edges have weight one.
-The map $h_s$ sends $V_1$ to the origin, and $V_2$ to $(1, 0)$.
-The unbounded edges attached to $V_1$ have weight vectors $(0, 1)$ and $(-1, -1)$.
-These conditions, together with the balancing condition, determine $h_s$.
-We call this tropical curve $(\Gamma_s, h_s)$ with two vertices \emph{standard}.
+To simplify the calculation of the obstructions to deforming the given map $\varphi_0\colon C_0\to X_0$, we modify the associated tropical curve slightly.
+Specifically, by applying a base change, introducing 2-valent vertices, and refining the subdivision of the 2-torus $S = N_{\Bbb R}/\overline{\Lambda}$, we can assume the following about the tropical curve $(\Gamma, h)$: \begin{itemize} \item For every 3-valent vertex, all the adjacent vertices are 2-valent. \item The integral length of the image of any edge of $\Gamma$ is equal to its weight.
+In other words, in the metric graph $\Gamma$, the length of each edge is one, in terms of Definition \ref{def:metric_graph}. \end{itemize} Note that since $(\Gamma, h)$ is a tropical curve on $S$, there is no infinite vertex.